saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 2. Which programming languages have been the most popular according to last 4 years' survey?

-3. What are the popular programming languages for Linux, Mac and Windows operating system users on 2020?
+3. What are the popular programming languages for Linux, Mac and Windows operating system users in 2020?

-4. Is there any pattern in the way developers prefer using a platform with a programming language, database, or a framework?
+4. Is there any pattern in the way developers prefer using a platform with a programming language, a database, or a framework?
 What about a popular platform for a particular developer type?

 ![image from stack overflow website](/static/stackoverflow-map-2020.png "65000 respondent took part in this survey")